 Toxic stress is a high level of stress that results from exposure to Adverse Childhood Experiences (ACEs).
 These are damaging life events like emotional or physical abuse, neglect, parental addiction, mental illness and household instability.
 Powerful stress hormones overwhelm the child’s body and brain and produce very negative effects.
 Unlike like normal stress, the physiological changes to the body that result from toxic stress often do not go away when the stressor does.

-I just tried to put that into simple terms.
-If you’d like a more scientific version of the physiology of toxic stress, here are the words of Hillary A. Franke which were published in Children, an international, peer-reviewed, open access journal of pediatrics:
+I just tried to put that toxic stress definition into simple terms.
+If you’d like a more scientific version of the physiology of severe stress, here are the words of Hillary A. Franke which were published in Children, an international, peer-reviewed, open access journal of pediatrics:

 “Childhood toxic stress is severe, prolonged, or repetitive adversity with a lack of the necessary nurturance or support of a caregiver to prevent an abnormal stress response.
 This abnormal stress response consists of a derangement of the neuro-endocrine-immune response resulting in prolonged cortisol activation and a persistent inflammatory state, with failure of the body to normalize these changes after the stressor is removed…A child experiencing adversity is at risk of permanent changes to brain architecture, epigenetic alteration, and modified gene function.”

 I am so happy to partner with the CYW (Center For Youth Wellness) and share their Stress Health resources.
 These are aimed to support families and individuals dealing with adversity and toxic stress from childhood through adulthood.
 Toxic stress can result from Adverse Childhood Experiences (ACEs) and can affect lifelong health and behavior.
-I recently learned about Toxic Stress from a TED talk by Pediatrician Nadine Burke Harris.
+I recently learned about severe chronic stress and traumatic stress from a TED talk by Pediatrician Nadine Burke Harris.
 I was just blown away to learn what a negative impact it can have on a child throughout their lives.
 It even increases “the risk for 7 out of 10 of the leading causes of death in the United States.”

 The good news is that research shows parents can be the most powerful force in preventing or even reversing the impact of toxic stress in their children.
 That’s why it is helpful to be alert for Toxic Stress Symptoms.